-- understanding psychology – there are many problems with a bonus reward sales system when you look at it from an understand of psychology perspective.
-You are equating the value of employees with 1 metric.
+understanding psychology – there are many problems with a bonus reward sales system when you look at it from an understanding of psychology perspective.
+You are equating the value of employees with one metric.
 You devalue teamwork or helping others.
-You discourage teamwork as they have been told their value is based on their sales.
-You tell the rest of the organization that they are not important for sales or worthy of being rewarded for good sales.
-You are treating employees as a theory x manager (carrot and stick) would instead of understanding what John McGreggor spelled out over 50 years ago in the Human Side of Enterprise (that your job as a manager is to help people do a good job by improving the system to let them do so – not using extrinsic motivation to avoid managing)…
+You discourage teamwork, as they have been told their value is based on their sales.
+You tell the rest of the organization that they are not important for sales, or worthy of being rewarded for good sales.
+You are treating employees as a theory x manager (carrot and stick) would instead of understanding what John McGreggor spelled out over 50 years ago in The Human Side of Enterprise (that your job as a manager is to help people do a good job by improving the system, to let them do so – not by using extrinsic motivation to avoid managing).

-- theory of knowledge – is often the most difficult to understand area and the one people have applying to the workplace.
-But as we often find, when thinking about an issue with an understanding of the 4 areas of profound knowledge you see how interrelated the ideas are.
+- theory of knowledge – is often the most difficult to understand area and the one people have difficulty applying to the workplace.
+But as we often find, when thinking about an issue with an understanding of the four areas of profound knowledge, you see how interrelated the ideas are.
 Why do we think sales bonuses are needed and useful?
 Often we have no understanding of variation so we attribute variation to our beliefs (an issue for how we “know” what we “know” and psychology).
-The principle of confirmation bias (we ignore evidence that contradicts our beliefs and value data that supports our beliefs – this along with with a failure to understand variation is dangerous).
-The theory of knowledge also helps us appreciate that long ago, well documented, management theory is ignored.
-So our failure to apply theory y management (workers want to do a good job and managers need to help them do so, not give them carrots and sticks to get them to perform), for over 50 years is consistent with a failure to appreciate learn and adopt ideas.
+The principle of confirmation bias (we ignore evidence that contradicts our beliefs and value data that supports our beliefs), along with with a failure to understand variation, is dangerous.
+The theory of knowledge also helps us appreciate that long ago, well-documented management theory is ignored.
+So, our failure to apply theory y management (workers want to do a good job and managers need to help them do so, not give them carrots and sticks to get them to perform) for over 50 years, is consistent with a failure to appreciate, learn, and adopt ideas.